jeyabalajis/simple-rule-engine/README.md

 > The rules can be authored through a separate UI and stored as rule template in a database.
 The rule engine then _can be treated as a service_ and just by passing all the facts (a.k.a inputs), we get the the corresponding decisions or scores (output).

-> The caller of the rule engine is agnostic of the business logic behiond rule evaluation.
+> The caller of the rule engine is agnostic of the business logic behind rule evaluation.

 ### Benefits

 - Declarative authoring of rules.
 This can be done by a business analyst, rather than a developer.
+The authoring can be facilitated through a UI as well.
-The developer just focuses on extracting the facts that are required to be passed into the engine.
+- The developer just focuses on extracting the facts that are required to be passed into the engine.
+- Once composed, rules can be serialized as a json and persisted into database for repeated use.
 - Versioning of rules to enable the auditing of the rule changes over a period of time.
-- Once composed, rules can be serialized as a json and persisted into database for repeated use.
-- Segregate business logic from the data
+- Segregate business logic from the data.

 # Concepts